-Assertiveness training workshops are useful to help people in the workplace.
+Assertiveness training sessions are useful to help people in everyday workplace situations.
 Some people are naturally assertive, but many of us are not and this is where training can have huge impact.
 Most of us have the potential to be more assertive, or assertive in more situations.

 At ITD we define assertion as being an approach which demonstrates an understanding of the other person’s perspective, whilst putting our own perspective.
 And doing this in a calm and measured way.

 At ITD we take a very practical, workshop style to assertiveness training.
 Our approach is to help people understand the underlying situation, where they feel an assertive response would be more appropriate.

-The entire assertiveness training workshop is based on common scenarios from our experience and the situations the participants bring into the training room.
-Our approach is a blend of training and coaching, with facilitation and instruction from an experienced trainer.
+The assertiveness training workshop is based on typical scenarios from our experience and the situations the participants bring into the training room.
+Our approach is a blend of training and coaching, with facilitation and instruction from our experienced trainer.

 At the end of the session each participant leaves with specific behavioural actions.
 We have developed a unique action planning tool.
 This is based on researched and proven behavioural change theories.
-This gives the participants the best chance of implementing their actions back in the workplace.
+It gives the participants the best chance of implementing their actions back in the workplace.

 "Assertiveness means saying what you want to say in a confident and calm way, whilst recognising the positions of others."

 Why is assertiveness and assertiveness training important?

 Assertiveness is vital in any work environment both from the individual and organisational viewpoint.
 A person who is assertive puts their thoughts and opinions across clearly.
 They manage their time more effectively, because they will discuss workload when taking on new tasks.
 The person who is assertive does not let stressful situations build up without saying something.

 Assertiveness is important because it has such a big impact at work.
 In our training we have found the impact of developing assertiveness to be far more than just on the immediate situation.
 It helps with long term relationships.
-Assertiveness training has also helped people in their personal lives too.
+Our assertiveness training has also helped people in their personal lives.